Citizens' Assembly on

 Please navigate through the menu below for information on the selection of members for this Assembly.

 Following a competitive tendering process, Amárach Research was appointed on 11 November 2019 to provide a representative sample of 99 members for the Citizens’ Assembly.
 Recruitment took place from November 2019 to February 2020.

-All 99 citizens must be entitled to vote at a referendum and are recruited throughout the Republic of Ireland via random selection in accordance with best recruitment practice, as advised by industry experts, so as to be broadly representative of Irish society (using the 2016 Census for guidance).
+All 99 citizens were required to be entitled to vote at a referendum and were recruited throughout the Republic of Ireland via random selection in accordance with best recruitment practice, as advised by industry experts, so as to be broadly representative of Irish society (using the 2016 Census for guidance).

 Detailed demographic quotas were also set to ensure the sample was representative of all adults based on Census 2016, with quotas based on gender, age and region.
 Interviewers then called to each sample point and interviewed householders at every nth house to fill their recruitment quotas and to capture contact details for verification.